eylonmalin/k8s-training/day-2/task-3/README.md

 3. Create a Service to Lets-Chat-Web microservice using **kubectl apply -f web-svc.yaml** command
   > * The service type of this microservice should be NodePort
   > * The port and the nodePort should be 31999
+  > * The selector should match the deployment label
 4. Verify the pods are ready, and you are able to access Lets-Chat-Web UI via browser using node-port
   > * Get the Service Node port using `kubectl get svc` command.
 Then open the browser and access Lets-Chat-Web UI using localhost:31999.
   > * Check the logs of the pods - and see it runs v1 image